meticulousCraftman/SuperSimpleComputer/README.md

 ## Filenames
   - **.ssa** -> Super Simple Assemnbly file.
 Text file that contains assmebly instructions for Super Simple Computer (SSC).
+  - **.ssmc** -> Super Simple Machine Code.
+Machine code that would be executed by SSC.